featherless/digital-creative-history/README.md

 # Digital Creative History

 Hey.
-The name's Jeff.
-I love to learn, experiment, and create.
+I love to learn, experiment, create, and share.

-My digital authorship is generalled signed with  "featherless".
-This repo is the index of my [featherless](https://github.com/featherless) org where I attempt to capture reflections on the works I've taken part in.
+My digital authorship is penned "featherless".
+This repo is an attempt to capture reflections on the works I've taken part in.

 Welcome to my digital creative history.
 It will always be a work in progress.